 - Application available online and must be officially endorsed by the Center for Study Abroad.

-- Apply in the academic term prior to the start date of the study abroad program: early October for spring study abroad, early March for fall study abroad.
+- Apply in the academic term prior to the start date of the study abroad program: March for fall and summer study abroad or October for spring study.

 † Glamour's Top Ten College Women Competition